-It’s hard to resist the allure of of a toasty fire, but how do you pick between a gas or wood burning fireplace?
+It’s hard to resist the allure of of a toasty fire, but how do you choose between a gas or wood burning fireplace?
 There are many aspects to consider when deciding how to keep your home nice and toasty.

 Aesthetics and Efficiency

 - Gas: There have been many aesthetic advances in gas fireplaces.
 The flames have become more realistic and some versions offer varied height adjustments.
 The types of logs used in gas fireplaces now more closely favor the real thing and come complete with glowing embers, which don’t require you to wait while they simmer out.
-You can simply switch your gas fireplace on and off which gives you more control over your home’s temperature and frees you from having to keep an eye on your fire.
+You can easily switch your gas fireplace on and off which gives you more control over your home’s temperature and frees you from having to keep an eye on your fire.
 The lack of fire stealing oxygen gives gas fireplaces a 75% to 99% efficiency rating.
 Imagine the level of comfort you could achieve when you incorporate that with a fully serviced furnace.